Brigitte Bardot: International films and singing career: 1962–1968

 Bardot made a comedy with Vadim, Please, Not Now!
 (1961), and had a role in the all-star anthology, Famous Love Affairs (1962).
 Bardot starred alongside Marcello Mastroianni in a film inspired by her life in A Very Private Affair (Vie privée, 1962), directed by Louis Malle.
 More popular than that was her role in Love on a Pillow (1962).
 In the mid-1960s, Bardot made films that seemed to be more aimed at the international market.
 She starred in Jean-Luc Godard's film Le Mépris (1963), produced by Joseph E. Levine and starring Jack Palance.

-The following year she co-starred with Anthony Perkins in the comedy Une ravissante idiote (1964).
+The following year, she co-starred with Anthony Perkins in the comedy Une ravissante idiote (1964).
 Dear Brigitte (1965), Bardot's first Hollywood film, was a comedy starring James Stewart as an academic whose son develops a crush on Bardot.
 Bardot's appearance was relatively brief in the film, and the movie was not a big success.
 More successful was the Western buddy comedy Viva Maria!
 (1965) for director Louis Malle, appearing opposite Jeanne Moreau.
-It was a big hit in France and worldwide, although it did not break through in the United States as much as had been hoped.
+It was a big hit in France and many other countries but not in the United States as much as had been hoped.

-After a cameo in Godard's Masculin Féminin (1966), she had her first outright flop for some years, Two Weeks in September (1968), a French–English co-production.
+After a cameo appearance in Godard's Masculin Féminin (1966), Bardot starred in her first outright flop in some years, Two Weeks in September (1968), a French–English co-production.
 She had a small role in the all-star Spirits of the Dead (1968), acting opposite Alain Delon, then tried a Hollywood film again: Shalako (1968), a Western starring Sean Connery, which was another box-office disappointment.